Completion theorem for equivariant $K$-theory: Equivariant -theory of filtrable schemes

-The ring $K^G_0(k)$ is also denoted by $R(G)$.
-It is isomorphic to the Grothendieck ring of finite-dimensional representations of $G$.
-For any $G$-equivariant map $f : X \to Y$, the maps $f_*$ and $f^*$ are morphisms of $R(G)$-modules.
 Let $\epsilon: R(G) \to \Z$ denote the augmentation map which takes any virtual representation to its rank.
 The kernel $I_G$ of this map is called the augmentation ideal of $G$.
-It is known that $R(G)$ is a commutative noetherian ring ({\sl cf.} \cite[Lemma~14.1]{Krishna1}).
+It is known that $R(G)$ is a commutative noetherian ring if $G$ is split reductive ({\sl cf.} \cite[Lemmas~3.9, 9.2]{Krishna1}).
 The $I_G$-adic completion of the ring $R(G)$ will be denoted by $\wh{R(G)}$.
+The equivariant $K$-theory also satisfies the following Morita equivalence by a result of Thomason.